Henryk Muszyński: Life

 Historically, the Archbishop of Gniezno served simultaneously as the Primate of Poland.
 But when the reorganization of the Polish Church's ecclesiastical structure severed the See from Warsaw, an exception was made to continue the long-standing tradition until the retirement of the Archbishop of Warsaw, who had previously been Archbishop of both cities.
 On 1 November 2006 Pope Benedict XVI sent a letter to Józef Glemp confirming that Cardinal Glemp would be the Primate of Poland until 18 December 2009, his 80th birthday.

-According to controversial records saved in Instytut Pamięci Narodowej, since 1985 to 1989 Henryk Muszyński was registered as secret collaborator of communist Służba Bezpieczeństwa, however he did not agree to this and not even know about that fact, and that his superiors where informed about all talks with communist authorities.
+According to controversial records saved in Instytut Pamięci Narodowej, since 1985 to 1989 Henryk Muszyński was registered as secret collaborator of communist Służba Bezpieczeństwa, however he did not agree to this and not even know about that fact, and that his superiors were informed about all talks with communist authorities.
 Muszyński expressed regret that he could not refuse such talks.

 Archbishop Muszynski has sought to constantly improve relations with Jews and Germans.
 In 1999, he received the Buber-Rosenzweig-Medal for his contributions to Christian–Jewish understanding.
 He was praised by Pope Benedict XVI for doing this in 2005.